 When you enroll at Susquehanna, you’ll be paired with an advisor and application tool to guide you in your course planning and scheduling.
 The following is an excerpt from the complete course catalog.
 Enrolled students follow the requirements of the course catalog for the academic year in which they declare each major and/or minor, consult with their advisor(s) and the Academic Planning Tool.

 Requirements for the Majors offered by the Finance and Analytics Department

-Students complete the business foundation courses and a major in business administration, business data science, finance, global management, luxury brand marketing and management, or marketing.
+Students complete the business foundation courses and a major in Business Data Science or Finance.
 No grade below C- will be accepted to fulfill major requirements or in any foundation course.